FlaxEngine/FlaxDocs/manual/physics/character-controller.md

 ![Character Volume](media/cc-capsule.png)

+To implement character crouching or dynamic size changing, use `Resize(float height, float radius)`.
+It updates the character height and center position to ensure its feet position stays the same.
+It maintains the same actor position to stay in the middle of capsule by adjusting center of collider accordingly to height difference.

 ## Auto stepping

 Without auto-stepping it is easy for a character to get stuck against slight elevation changes in a ground mesh.
 It feels unnatural because in the real world a person would just cross over these small obstacles.